zzhang-cn/LLM4LLM/README.md

 This repository contains materials for a flipped classroom discussion series on Large Language Models (LLMs), designed for non-CS/AI students, researchers, and professors.
 The goal is to build a fundamental understanding of LLMs through guided exploration and structured discussions.

-## The Meta-Experiment: LLMs Explaining Themselves

-Humans are not born to explain themselves; perhaps LLMs can, and they get better over time.

-This curriculum represents a recursive experiment: using LLMs to explain their own inner workings.
-As these models become more capable, the teaching materials can potentially improve in tandem - from creating more effective visualizations that rival expert presentations to incorporating new research insights about LLM mechanisms that are still being discovered.

-This creates a self-reflexive learning system that may evolve alongside the technology it teaches.
-See [self-evolve.md](./self-evolve.md) for our experimental prompt that guides LLMs in analyzing and enhancing these materials.

 ## Why LLM4LLM?

 Large Language Models have evolved at a breathtaking pace, making it challenging for educators and learners to keep up.
 This project offers a direct path to understanding these complex systems without getting lost in technical minutiae.

 The content is structured in three tiers:
-- Core concepts explained through analogies and visualizations
+- **Core Concepts**: Explained through analogies and visualizations for everyone
-- Practical implementations with code examples
+- **Hands-On Implementation**: Practical code examples for CS students
-- Advanced theoretical foundations with mathematical details
+- **Advanced Theory**: Mathematical foundations for those interested in deeper understanding

-Learners can engage with whichever level matches their background and interests, diving deeper in areas they find most relevant.
+Learners can engage with whichever tier matches their background and interests, diving deeper in areas they find most relevant.

-## For Different Audiences

-- **Non-CS Students**: Build intuitive understanding through analogies and visualizations without requiring technical background
-- **CS Students Beginning ML**: Apply your programming knowledge to implement key components and see theory in practice
-- **Educators**: Access structured materials with ready-to-use examples and progressive knowledge scaffolding

-## What You'll Learn & Scientific Framework
+## The Science Behind the Series

 This curriculum is structured around three fundamental principles that parallel both machine learning development and human cognition: